The Romantics: In Heat and Rhythm Romance (1983–1986)

-1990–present
+Lawsuit, 61/49, and continued touring (1987–present)

 In the late 1980s, the Romantics discovered that their managers had been misappropriating the profits earned by the band from its records and live performances.
 Additionally, one of their releases (the aforementioned "What I Like About You") had been licensed for use in television commercials without the band's knowledge or approval.
 Consequently, the Romantics filed a lawsuit against their management in 1987, and the legalities involved prevented the band from recording new music until the mid-1990s.

 Former Blondie drummer Clem Burke replaced David Petratos as the Romantics' drummer in 1990.
 For much of the 1990s, the Romantics played obscure performances in small venues, largely forgotten and out of the public spotlight.

 The Romantics' fortunes began to rise again in the middle of the 1990s, as the band's success in its lawsuit against its former management freed the band to record again (and ensured that future earnings from the licensing of Romantics songs would go to the band).
 The first fruit of the band's new recording activity was the 1993 UK-only EP Made In Detroit.
 Several Romantics greatest hits packages were issued during the 1990s, as was the live album The King Biscuit Flour Hour Presents: The Romantics Live In Concert, a 1996 release of an October 1983 recording of a Romantics concert in San Antonio, Texas at the height of the band's popularity.

 Jimmy Marinos, the Romantics' original drummer, temporarily returned to the band for a series of performances in 1996–1997 (with Clem Burke returning to the Romantics' drumstool after Marinos departed again).
 In 2003, twenty years after the release of their most commercially successful album, In Heat, the Romantics released 61/49–a more roots rock and blues-oriented record than the band's previous efforts.
 Although Clem Burke performed as the band's primary drummer on the release, original drummer Jimmy Marinos is featured on half of the tracks.
-The album was not a great commercial success.
+The album was not a great commercial success but it was well received by critics.

-A fourth drummer, Brad Elvis, (formerly from The Elvis Brothers, and currently The Handcuffs) replaced Clem Burke as the Romantics' regular drummer in 2004 after Burke returned full-time to a reactivated Blondie.
-The Romantics continue to play live concerts today.
+A fourth drummer, Brad Elvis, (formerly from the Elvis Brothers, and currently the Handcuffs) replaced Clem Burke as the Romantics' regular drummer in 2004 after Burke returned full-time to a reactivated Blondie.